 Working out whether you need to slow the record down or speed it up will seem tricky to start with.
 In the beginning it’s hard to figure out which track is playing faster.

 If you have a mixer with a mini headphone crossfader or cue mix you’ll find it useful for this part.
 Fading the one record out slightly can help you to work out which way to go.

 There is also a nudge function that allows you to move each track forwards or backwards slightly.
 This allows you to get the correct beats lined up.
-This can also be checked visually using the parallel waveform on screen.
+One way you can doublecheck if you have the beats lined up properly is by looking at the parallel waveforms on the screen.